top of page

-The Jkat products are non-toxic.
+The J-Kat products are non-toxic.
 All chlorine dioxide products are not the same.
 The J-Kat products are topical products that kill fungus almost immediately.
 In vitro, the chlorine dioxide kills ringworm (Microsporum Canis) in a minute.
-The Ciderm and DioxiGuard 86 shampoos are highly effective as well as non-toxic.
-They can be used on kittens as young as a week or two old when ringworm is often first noticed.
+The Ciderm shampoo is highly effective as well as non-toxic.
+It can be used on kittens as young as a week or two old when ringworm is often first noticed.
 There are sprays for the premises that kill ringworm in minutes, leaving it safe for your animals.
-Plus, it is gentle on healthy skin, heals lesions quickly and reduces the process by several weeks to months.
+Plus, they are gentle on the skin and reduce the process by several weeks to months.

 Treat the Environment

 Young cats under a year old are most easily infected.
-Any cat can get ringworm.
+Any cat or dog can get ringworm.